Convexity of multiplicities of filtrations on local rings: Introduction

 \subsubsection{Applications to normalized volume}

 In \cite{Li18}, Chi Li defined the normalized volume of a valuation over a klt singularity and proposed the problem of studying its minimizer.
 The notion plays an important role in the study of K-stability of Fano varieties and in the study of klt singularities.
-The invariant has been extensively studied in the recent years; see \cite{LLX18} for a survey on the topic.
+The invariant has been extensively studied in the recent years; see \cite{LLX18} and \cite{Zhu23} for surveys on this topic.

-The fundamental problem in the study of the normalized volume function is the Stable Degeneration Conjecture proposed by Li \cite[Conjecture 7.12]{Li18} and Li and Xu \cite[Conjecture 1.2]{LX18}.
-The conjecture predicts that there exists a valuation minimizing the normalized volume function, which is unique up to scaling and is quasi-monomial, and its associated graded ring is finitely generated.
-These four statements were proven in \cite{Blu18,Xu20,XZ20b,XZ22}.
+The fundamental problem in the study of the normalized volume function is the Stable Degeneration Conjecture proposed by Li \cite[Conjecture 7.1]{Li18} and Li and Xu \cite[Conjecture 1.2]{LX18}.
+The conjecture predicts that there exists a valuation minimizing the normalized volume function and that the minimizer is unique up to scaling, quasi-monomial, has finitely generated associated graded ring, and induces a degeneration of the klt singularity to a K-semistable Fano cone singularity.
+These five statements were proven in \cite{Blu18,LX18,Xu20,XZ20b,XZ22}.
+In particular, the Stable Degeneration Conjecture is now a theorem.

 Using Theorem \ref{thm:main theorem}, we revisit Xu and Zhuang's theorem stating that the minimizer of the normalized volume function is unique up to scaling \cite{XZ20b}.
 (The uniqueness was also previously proven in \cite{LX18} under the assumption that the minimizer has finitely generated associated ring.
 The latter was recently shown in \cite{XZ22}.)
 In particular, we give a proof of the uniqueness result independent of the theory of K-semistability for valuations developed in \cite{XZ20b}.